zentrum-lexikographie/dwdsmor/README.md

 for **lemmatisation**.
 To this end we adopt:

 1. [SFST](https://www.cis.uni-muenchen.de/~schmid/tools/SFST/), a C++ library
-   and toolbox for finite state transducers (FSTs),
+   and toolbox for finite-state transducers (FSTs),
 2. [SMORLemma](https://github.com/rsennrich/SMORLemma), a modified version of
    the Stuttgart Morphology ([SMOR](https://www.cis.lmu.de/~schmid/tools/SMOR/)) with an alternative lemmatisation component, and the